Heptadecane

-Heptadecane is an organic compound, an alkane hydrocarbon with the chemical formula C_{17}H_{36}.
+Heptadecane is an organic compound, an alkane hydrocarbon with the chemical formula C17H36|auto=1.
 The name may refer to any of 24894 theoretically possible structural isomers, or to a mixture thereof.

-The unbranched isomer is normal or n-heptadecane, CH_{3}(CH_{2})_{15}CH_{3}.
+The unbranched isomer is normal or n-heptadecane, CH3(CH2)15CH3.
 In the IUPAC nomenclature, the name of this compound is simply heptadecane, since the other isomers are viewed and named as alkyl-substituted versions of smaller alkanes.

 The most compact and branched isomer would be tetra-tert-butylmethane, but its existence is believed to be impossible due to steric hindrance.
 Indeed, it is believed to be the smallest "impossible" alkane.